About

 • 1 tablespoon extra virgin olive oil

-• 5 oz feta, crumbled
+• 5 ounces feta, crumbled

-• 1/2 cup sunflower seeds
+• 1/2 cup roasted & salted sunflower seeds

 Lemon Dijon Vinaigrette:

-• 1/4 cup freshly squeezed lemon juice (about 2 small lemons)
+• 1/4 cup freshly squeezed lemon juice, about 2 small lemons

 • 1/4 cup extra virgin olive oil